For the sixth year - this year we will have consumed more food than produced.

 (1,000,000. sq. ft.)
 Proprietary Closed System Technology, aquaponics system for vegetables and herbs and some fruit.
 Included in this

 project is a fish farm of comparable size.
-The creators of the total NIS project plan for expansion to seven million square feet of their
+The creators of the total RIS project plan for expansion to seven million square feet of their

 contemporary aquaponics.
 The hope is to include other vegetables and fruit not currently available under an aquaponics system.